takashikasuya/smartbuiding_ontology/docs/BuildingElement.md

 # Class: BuildingElement

-_A part that constitutes a piece of a building's structural makeup.
-E.g., Facade, Wall, Slab, Roof, etc._
+_A part of the building structure_